-Glycemic Index for Peanuts - Dry Roasted
+Glycemic Index of Peanuts - Dry Roasted

 Nuts